elastic/elasticsearch/rest-api-spec/README.markdown

 The repository contains some utilities in the `utils` directory:

-* The `thor api:generate:spec` will generate the basic JSON specification from Java source code
+* The `thor api:spec:generate` will generate the basic JSON specification from Java source code
-* The `thor api:generate:code` generates Ruby source code and tests from the specs, and can be extended to generate assets in another programming language
+* The `thor api:code:generate` generates Ruby source code and tests from the specs, and can be extended to generate assets in another programming language

 Run `bundle install` and then `thor list` in the _utils_ folder.